opencybersecurityalliance/kestrel-lang/docs/language.rst

 the entity-relation chart and get relation ``CREATED BY``, then write the command ``varB = FIND process CREATED BY varA``.

-The optional time range works similar to that of ``GET``.
+The optional time range works similar to that in the STIX pattern of ``GET``.
 However, it is not oftenly used in ``FIND`` since ``FIND`` always has an input variable to infer time range.
 If the user wants Kestrel to search for a specific time range instead of the inferred range, use ``START/STOP``.

 Examples
 ^^^^^^^^